 A good first step towards a healthier relationship is to identify your conflict management and resolution styles.
 When conflict's brewing, how do you react?
 Do you:

 - Agree with your partner to avoid conflict?

 List adapted from the article Conflict Resolution Skills from Helpguide.org.

-Of course, revamping your communication style is often easier said than done.
-You and your partner may benefit from some expert advice in the form of individual or couples counseling.
+You and your partner may also benefit from some expert advice in the form of individual or couples counseling.
 If you're a college student, you might check to see if your campus offers these services.
 Additionally, these resources may also prove helpful:

 - National Domestic Violence Hotline: Call 1 (800) 799-SAFE (7233) or 1 (800) 787-3224 for TTY

 - National Association of Social Workers, Inc.: Provides referrals to social workers and services